Fatty acid synthesis

-In biochemistry, fatty acid synthesis is the creation of fatty acids from acetyl-CoA and NADPH through the action of enzymes called fatty acid synthases.
-This process takes place in the cytoplasm of the cell.
+In biochemistry, fatty acid synthesis is the creation of fatty acids from acetyl-CoA and NADPH through the action of enzymes.
+Two de novo fatty acid syntheses can be distinguished: cytosolic fatty acid synthesis (FAS/FASI) and mitochondrial fatty acid synthesis (mtFAS/mtFASII).
 Most of the acetyl-CoA which is converted into fatty acids is derived from carbohydrates via the glycolytic pathway.
 The glycolytic pathway also provides the glycerol with which three fatty acids can combine (by means of ester bonds) to form triglycerides (also known as "triacylglycerols" – to distinguish them from fatty "acids" – or simply as "fat"), the final product of the lipogenic process.
 When only two fatty acids combine with glycerol and the third alcohol group is phosphorylated with a group such as phosphatidylcholine, a phospholipid is formed.
 Phospholipids form the bulk of the lipid bilayers that make up cell membranes and surrounds the organelles within the cells (such as the cell nucleus, mitochondria, endoplasmic reticulum, Golgi apparatus, etc.).

 Straight-chain fatty acids

 Straight-chain fatty acids occur in two types: saturated and unsaturated.
+The latter are produced from the former.